wp-plugins/relevanssi/readme.txt

 == Known issues and To-do's ==
 * Known issue: In general, multiple Loops on the search page may cause surprising results.
 Please make sure the actual search results are the first loop.
 * Known issue: Relevanssi doesn't necessarily play nice with plugins that modify the excerpt.
 If you're having problems, try using relevanssi_the_excerpt() instead of the_excerpt().
+* Known issue: I know the plugin works with WP 2.5, but it loses some non-essential functionality.
+The shortcode stuff doesn't work with WP 2.5, which doesn't support shortcodes.
+Compatibility with older versions of WP hasn't been tested.
 * To-do: The stop word list management needs small improvements.
 * To-do: Improve the display of query logs.
 Any requests?
 What information would you like to see, what would be helpful?